aelmiger/LINE-MOD-Pipeline/README.md

 * [GLM](https://glm.g-truc.net/0.9.9/index.html) - Graphics math library
 * [libfreenect2](https://github.com/OpenKinect/libfreenect2) - Kinect V2 driver (only if Kinect is used)

+Currently the Windows ppl.h library is used for parallelism.
+This will be changed to the platform independant OpenMP.

 ### Installing

 OpenCV needs to be built with: